The Mercedes EQC is a fully electric SUV, offering class and comfort to buyers with deep pockets

 Mercedes EQC Price

-That makes it a tiny bit more expensive than the Jaguar I-Pace, but £5,000 or so cheaper than the Audi e-tron.
+That makes it a little more expensive than the Jaguar I-Pace, but several thousand pounds less than the Audi e-tron 55 quattro.

-However, this Mercedes electric SUV costs a staggering £20,000 less than the base Tesla Model X.
+However, this Mercedes electric SUV costs over £20,000 less than the base Tesla Model X.

 So, in terms of value for money, the base model EQC is arguably in second place behind the I-Pace.
 You get fairly good range on a single charge when compared to the overall cost of the vehicle.